17 Famous French Drinks & Beverages to Try in France (Alcoholic & Non-Alcoholic)

 A sweeter, and softer chartreuse called Yellow Chartreuse was made in 1840 and adapted from the original Green Chartreuse recipe.
 It has a 40% alcohol content and a milder profile.

-Serve Chartreuse as a digestif after dinner or slowly sip it in a brandy glass on the rocks.
-It should be served very cold.
+Serve Chartreuse as a digestif after dinner or sip it slowly in a brandy glass over ice.
+It is best enjoyed very cold.

 9. Cointreau – Traditional French Drinks